jido/Arcadam/Quirks.md

 ## Indented code block

-An important difference to note is the way indented text is handled in Arcdown.
+A notable difference is the way indented text is handled in Arcdown.

 The rule is: